tezos/tezos-mirror/docs/008/voting.rst

 For more details on the client commands refer to the manual at :ref:`client_manual`.

-For vote related RPCs check the :ref:`rpc_index` under the prefix ``vote/``.
+For vote related RPCs check the :ref:`rpc_index_008` under the prefix ``vote/``.

 For Ledger support refer to Obsidian Systems' `documentation